Who We Are

 What is Resource Movement?

 Resource Movement is a community of young people with wealth and/or class privilege working toward the redistribution of wealth, land, and power.

 We educate ourselves about the roots of inequality, encourage each other to take bold action in solidarity with social justice movements, and open space for critical voices within philanthropy, business and public policy sectors.

-With Chapters in Montreal and Toronto, our network includes over 200 young people across Canada who participate in learning opportunities, show up for social justice movements, and engage in campaigns.
+With Chapters in Montreal, Toronto, and Vancouver, our network includes over 200 young people across Canada who participate in learning opportunities, show up for social justice movements, and engage in campaigns.

 Our Vision & Mission

 Our mission is to bring together young people with wealth and class privilege to become leaders working towards the equitable distribution of wealth, land and power.

 Our vision is a world where wealth and power are shared, and Indigenous land rights are respected.
 A world where all communities can tell their own stories, live well, and shape their own future.

 Resource Movement began with a pair of questions: How can young people with class privilege help address the crisis of inequality within Canadian society?
 How can we be most effective, and what roles are appropriate for us to play?